-When your canna oil or cannabutter is done infusing, remove any plant matter by carefully straining it through cheesecloth (available in the cooking section of stores like Target or Walmart) or a coffee filter.
-Pour your infusion into a container and you’re done!
-Be sure to put your cannabutter in the fridge to harden, but canna oils are fine to store on the counter.
+When your canna oil is done infusing, remove any plant matter by carefully straining it through cheesecloth (available in the cooking section of stores like Target or Walmart) or a coffee filter.
+Pour your infuses oil into a container and you’re done!
+If you are looking to make cannabutter, be sure to place it in the fridge to harden.
+Canna oils, on the other hand, are fine to store on the counter.
 The most important thing is to keep it in an airtight container (mason jars work great) in a cool, dark space.

 Now, there are some who feel the infusion process must be at low heat for 6 hours or more.
 Others believe that the time can be cut short.
 Take the guessing out of accurately measuring your dosages and how long it takes to infuse THC oil with the NOVA Decarboxylator.
 The overall objective is to retain as much THC from the material as possible, and we have the testing results to show the effectiveness of the Ardent infusion process

 The ideal ratio for making weed oil is to calculate the amount of cannabis it will take to get the THC dosage that you want, and then mix with the desired amount of oil.
 It is important to understand the dosage that you want for your oils before you start infusing the marijuana.